ryqndev/learn-ryqn-dev/src/content/tutorial/duci-intern-starter-tasks/adding-your-profile/README.md

 If you're curious:

-Line 6: `CURRENT_BOARD` is the array of raw board data.
+Line 6: `CURRENT_BOARD` is the array of raw board member data.

 Line 8: The first thing we render is their profile picture.
 The raw board data has information regarding the name of the image file and so we take that value and plug it into an `<img />` component.

 Line 13: Display the board members' name.

 Line 14: Display the board members' position.

 Line 16-27: Members can optionally have up to 3 social links.
 We once again utilize the `.map()` function to dynamically create social icon links for every member.